 In order to manage our liquidity, we review our cash and cash equivalents, short-term investments and trade and other receivables on an ongoing basis.
 Trade and other receivables include credit card sales and accounts receivables from travel agencies and cargo transportation.
 Our accounts receivables are affected by the timing of our receipt of credit card revenues and travel agency invoicing.
 One general characteristic of the retail sector in Brazil and the aviation sector in particular is the payment for goods or services in installments via a credit card.
 Our customers may pay for their purchases in up to ten installments without interest or up to 12 installments with 3% interest per month.
 This is similar to the payment options offered by other airlines in Brazil.
-Once the transaction is approved by the credit card processor, we are no longer exposed to cardholder credit risk and the payment is guaranteed by the credit card issuing bank in case of default by the cardholder.
+Once the transaction is approved by the credit card issuing bank in case of default by the cardholder.
 Since the risk of non-payment is low, banks are willing to advance these receivables, which are paid the same day they are requested.
 As a result, we believe our ability to advance receivables at any time significantly increases our liquidity position.
 In addition, we may from time to time also enter into receivables financing transactions including credit card receivables transactions in order to manage our liquidity needs.

-As of September 30, 2019 our cash and cash equivalents, which comprises term deposits, bank deposits available on demand, other bank deposits and cash, was €245.3 million, compared to €217.6 million as of September 30, 2018.
+As of September 30, 2019 our cash and cash equivalents, which comprises term deposits, bank deposits available on demand, other bank deposits and cash, was \notin 245.3 million, compared to \notin 217.6 million as of September 30, 2018.